“More than 3.84 Lacs Homebuyers are stuck in Stalled or delayed projects, with total value of more than 1.77 Lac Crs “

 2. The project is abandoned – If the project is abandoned, you may approach to NCLT under IBC to start the corporate insolvency resolution process subject to the terms of the agreement and other legal parameters.

 3. Non-refund of the agreed amount – If the allotment letter or agreement gives the right to claim the refund of the given amount and such obligation qualify to be a default under IBC, the petition can be filed before NCLT under IBC for recovery.

 4. Subvention scheme – There are many kinds of subvention scheme which are being offered by the builders to attract the buyers.
 Many of such schemes are not complied with correctly.
 If there is any time value of money or consideration for use of money and such obligation qualifies as default under IBC, the allottee may file the petition before NCLT under IBC.

 FILING OF CLAIM BEFORE NCLT

-Many of builder are facing CIRP (corporate Insolvency resolution process) before NCLT.
+Many of builders are facing CIRP (corporate Insolvency resolution process) before NCLT.
 Filing of claim is compulsory to participate in the CIRP process and recover the amount from the company.
 After filing of the claim, the different resolution proposals from IRP or RP are required to be evaluated.
-It requires to keep track of development in the CIRP.
+It requires keeping track of development in the CIRP.

 Centrik is having strong teams for both for RERA and IBC.
-Team RERA has handled more than 600 litigation case across India.
-The team of IBC consists of qualified insolvency professional.
+Team RERA has handled more than 600 litigation cases across India.
+The team of IBC consists of qualified insolvency professionals.
 Both the departments work in synchronization for maximization of value and provide justice.
 For more information please reach us at firstname.lastname@example.org or call our support.